hoobs-org/HOOBS/docs/IDE.md

 > Note: We don't do this for production images.

-Next you will need to create the HOOBS vendow file.
+Next you will need to create the HOOBS vendor file.

 ```
 sudo nano /etc/hoobs